-412. The reduction of scour lines in the factual compared to the counterfactual would result in savings in repair and maintenance costs.
-In addition to the reduction in scour lines, the 3.0 scour line metre currently at Whakatu would be run for fewer hours and savings would be made from roller lap and separator service reductions.
+433. The reduction of scour lines in the factual compared to the counterfactual would result in savings in repair and maintenance costs.
+In addition to the reduction in scour lines, the 3.0 metre scour line currently at Whakatu would be run for fewer hours and savings would be made from roller lap and separator service reductions.
 In addition,